$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev Gap Phenomenon: Enhanced finite element methods and fractional inverse inequalities

-\end{theorem} We note that the above estimate immediately implies that $X_h\subset H^{1+\beta}$.
-However, it is well-known that $X_h$ is not dense in $H^{1+\beta}$ for $\beta >0$.
-This estimate is most relevant in the case where the function to be approximated belongs to $H^1$.
-Since we know a priori the minimizer of \eqref{Eq: Mania} does not belong to $H^1=W^{1,2}$, hence, we need to deal with functions in certain fractional Sobolev space $W^{s, p}$.
-Below we generalize Theorem \ref{Thm: InverseInequality} to the fractional Sobolev spaces $W^{s, p}$ and present the results on a more general domain and family of meshes for the sake of enhancing versatility.
+The goal of this section is to establish general inverse inequalities for finite element functions with respect to the norm of the fractional Sobolev space $W^{s,p}$.
+These results will be crucially used in our $\Gamma$-convergence proofs.
+Moreover, they also have a great deal of independent interest in numerical PDEs.
+To this end, we first state our mesh assumptions required to ensure our fractional inverse inequalities

-\begin{assumption}[General assumptions for inverse inequalities] For the setup of our general inverse inequalities, we make the following assumptions: \begin{enumerate} \item[\rm (a)] Let $\Om \subset \R^n$ be a bounded polygonal domain (where $\pa \Om$ denotes its boundary). \item[\rm (b)] Let $\{\Triag_h\}_{h > 0}$ be a shape-regular family of meshes with shape regularity parameter $\sig$.
-Since $\Om$ is polygonal, then $\Om = \cup_{T \in \Triag_h}T$. \item[\rm (c)] Define the mesh size $h := \max_{T \in \Triag_h}\diam(T)$ for the mesh $\Triag_h$ (where $\diam(T)$ denotes the diameter of triangle $T$). \end{enumerate} \end{assumption} We note that the assumption $\Om$ is polygonal is not strictly necessary and is included for sake of simplicity.
+\begin{assumption}[Mesh assumptions for inverse inequalities] For the setup of our general inverse inequalities, we make the following mesh assumptions: \begin{enumerate} \item[\rm (a)] Let $\Om \subset \R^n$ be a bounded polygonal domain with boundary $\pa \Om$. \item[\rm (b)] Let $\{\Triag_h\}_{h > 0}$ be a shape-regular family of meshes with shape regularity parameter $\sig$.
+Since $\Om$ is polygonal, then $\Om = \cup_{T \in \Triag_h}T$. \item[\rm (c)] Define the mesh size $h := \max_{T \in \Triag_h}\diam(T)$ for the mesh $\Triag_h$ (where $\diam(T)$ denotes the diameter of triangle $T$). \end{enumerate} \end{assumption} We note that the assumption of $\Om$ being polygonal is not strictly necessary and is included for the sake of simplicity.
+Notice also that the setups provided in Subsections \ref{FE-spaces} and \ref{eFEMs} satisfy these assumptions.
+Also, a fractional inverse inequality is already known in the case $p = 2$; its proof can be found in \cite[Theorem 3.1]{xu1989theory}.
+For completeness, we quote the result in the following theorem.